BioB3/sahakorn/README.md

 2. Install MySQL client here: https://dev.mysql.com/downloads/mysql/
    - Follow the installation wizard
    - save your database credentials
+   - If you already have MySQL client set up a new database
 <br>

 3. Use `mysql -u {username} -p {database_name} < sahakorn.sql` to load the data